ahmedbham/azure-openai-api-levelup/docs/modules/Module1/Lab-1.md

 ## Steps for Deploying the infrastructure

 1. Creating an Azure Resource Group
+1. Creating Azure OpenAI API resource and deployment of `text-davinci-003` model
 1. Configuring OpenID Connect in Azure.
 1. Setting Github Actions secrets
 1. Enabling the GitHub Actions workflow